Phil81334/cod-hud-builder/README.md

 Beta version 1.0
--bugs/glitches to be expected
+-bugs to be expected
--will try to make small incremental updates here and there
+-will try to make small updates here and there

 Feel free to share, modify etc